-TOSHIBA also provides advanced sign-in options, such as Face Recognition () and Fingerprint () verification.
-For more information, please refer to Utilities and Advanced Usage.
+TOSHIBA also provides advanced sign-in options, such as Fingerprint ( ) verification.
+For more information, refer to Utilities and Advanced Usage.

 Turning off the power

 The power can be turned off in one of the following modes, either Shut Down Mode, Sleep Mode or Hibernation Mode.